yduan1115/ChronoPreH/README.md

 (2) Categorical variable

 For categorical variables, we used slightly different models, because many models used in continuous variables are not applicable here.
-We have 5 models for categorical variable, not too much, but I think is decent, in the future there can be more.
+We have 5 models for categorical variable, not very much, but I think is decent, in the future there can be more.

+The script file is in R/FitCat.R, and this argument is named "FitCat".

+The test file is in test/testthis/FitCat_test.R

+Here are the included prediction models (x=time, y=variable of interest):
 - multinomial logistic regression (nnet::multinom)
 - random forest (randomForest)
 - ranger (ranger)